tldrio/tech-knowledge/blog/articles/Mar-14-12-asynchronous-communication.md

 ## Asynchronous?

-WTF is this?
-Asynchronous means that things can occur not at the time, with delay in between.
+Asynchronous means that things can occur not at the same time, with delay in between.
 In an asynchronous communication interlocutors can exchange and continue their discussion whenever they want it.
-Examples of asynchronous communication medium are: letter, text message, email, chat...
+Examples of asynchronous communication medium are letter, text message, email, chat.
 They all share a common point: they are **written communication mediums**.

 ## Asynchronous means superior

 The massive use of text messages illustrates the **usefulness and the advantages an asynchronous communication offers over an oral conversation.**
-It's quick and efficient, you can respond hours later, you keep track of the history etc.
+It's quick and efficient, you can respond hours later, you keep track of the history.

 ## Why Emails kill your productivity?

 People widely use emails to communicate at work.
 Emails are adapted for internal communication like **reports, formal announcements**.
 For the everyday use case they are counter productive.
-You end up receiving tons of emails a day, **spending hours responding, deleting, archiving etc.**
+You end up receiving tons of emails a day, **spending hours responding, deleting, archiving.**

 ## The right communication medium: the Chat Room